darrenswhite/plagiarism-detection-plugin/worklog.md

 users had to enter their credentials per project
 - Added external change detection.
 These changes aren't saved yet as an algorithm will need to be written to check what has changed.
+- External change detects when files are deleted
+- .idea directory is ignored when tracking changes